-It’s true that coffee can leave you feeling a bit queasy, especially those of us who are reaching for our first, second, or sixth cup before reaching for our first meal of the day.
+It’s true that coffee can leave some people feeling a bit queasy, especially those of us who are reaching for our first, second, or sixth cup before eating our first meal of the day.

 The various acids found in coffee do contribute to the overall taste of your brew.
 However, acidity in coffee, especially when drinking on an empty stomach, can lead you to feel a bit queasy.
-These acids may irritate your stomach lining, and cause feelings of nausea.
-If you find that you’re sensitive to high acidity:
+These acids may irritate your stomach lining, and cause feelings of nausea, heartburn or acid reflux.

-Artificial and zero-calorie sweeteners are thought to stir up your gut-bacteria, and in turn, lead to potentially messy situations with your bodily-functions.
+You might want to think again next time you're reaching for that zero-calorie sweetener.
+Sweeteners with zero calories are artificial—meaning you may be ingesting harmful ingredients.
+Sweeteners often stir up your gut-bacteria, and in turn, lead to potentially messy situations with your bodily-functions.

 Non-dairy, low-fat and artificial creamers aren’t much better than the artificial sweeteners your pairing them with.
 These creamers tend to include harmful ingredients such as high fructose corn syrup, hydrogenated oils, thickeners, and other unnatural and harmful ingredients.
 Dipotassium phosphate, for example, an ingredient used to break down coffee acidity, can actually lead to both nausea and *shiver* diarrhea.
 Calcium will offset acidity.

-- If you prefer the smoother taste, or the acidity is doing you in, go for an all-natural milk or creamer to keep your insides happy both in short and long term.
+If you prefer the smoother taste, or the acidity is doing you in, go for an all-natural milk or creamer to keep your insides happy.

 If you’re feeling brave, challenge yourself to forego the additional ingredients altogether!
-The more you drink black coffee, the more you will begin to taste the flavor notes from the roast itself that you may have been missing out on.Related: Navy Seal Gives One Trick To Help You Actually Wake Up Early
+The more you drink black coffee, the more you will begin to taste the flavor notes from the roast itself that you may have been missing out on.RELATED: Should You Drink Coffee Before a Workout?